 Cerebral palsy is caused by abnormal development in the brain or damage to a developing brain.
 In most cases, the injury can cause the child to lose the function of his or her muscles.
 For many years, the medical field believed that a lack of oxygen caused cerebral palsy.
 However, this cause only accounts for a small number of cases.

 Brain damage can happen before birth, during birth, and months after the child was born.
 There are some cases where the child’s brain is damaged a couple of years into their lives.
 In any case, you will want to monitor your child for signs of brain damage.
 If the medical team was at fault for your child’s injuries, you might have the right to seek compensation.
-Contact the team at Raynes Lawn Hehmeyer, and you’ll be connected with experienced attorneys who will fight for the compensation you and your family deserve
+Contact the Cerebral Palsy Attorneys at Raynes & Lawn, and you’ll be connected with experienced birth injury attorneys who will fight for the compensation you and your family deserve

 Risk Factors for Cerebral Palsy

 There are two types of cerebral palsy: congenital and acquired.
 If the brain damage occurred before birth, it is known as congenital cerebral palsy.
 This is the most common type of diagnosed cerebral palsy.
 It is estimated that 85 to 90 percent of cases fall into this category.
 There are some risk factors for this type of cerebral palsy, and they include:

 Premature birth: A baby born before the 37th week of pregnancy has a greater chance of developing cerebral palsy.
 For those born before the 32nd week, the probability is even higher of having cerebral palsy.

 Low birth weight: A baby who weighs less than 5 ½ pounds at birth also has a higher chance of developing cerebral palsy.

 Multiple births: These births also have a greater risk of getting cerebral palsy, especially if one of the babies died before birth.